nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

                 Null => println!(".sqrt failed.")
             }
         },
-        Null => println!(".half failed.")
+        Null => println!(".log failed.")
     }
 }
 ```

-In this case, we had two functions which could fail, since we didn't have an `Option` type, we must explicitly handle possible `Null` values.
-Do note that the onus was on **the programmer** to know when a `Null` might be returned, and remember to handle it.
+In this case, we had two functions which could fail, since we didn't have an `Option` type, the author must be aware of and handle possible `Null` values.
+Note that the onus was on the programmer to know when a `Null` **might** be returned, and **remember** to handle it, not on the compiler.

 Lets see what the same code would look like using the `Option` monad.
 In this example, all of the functions are appropriately defined.